 6.2 Third-Party Certifications.
 Airship has obtained the third-party certifications and audits set forth in the Security Measures.
-Upon Customer’s written request at reasonable intervals, Airship shall provide a copy of Airship’s and/or a Sub-processor’ then most recent third-party audits or certifications, as applicable, or any summaries thereof, that Airship or such Sub- processor, as applicable, generally makes available to its customers at the time of such request.
+Upon Customer’s written request at reasonable intervals, Airship shall provide an executive summary of Airship’s then most recent third-party audits or certifications, as applicable, that Airship generally makes available to its customers at the time of such request.

 6.3 Customer Responsibilities.
 Notwithstanding the above, Customer agrees that except to the extent expressly provided in this Addendum, Customer is responsible for its secure use of the Service, including securing its account authentication credentials, protecting the security of Customer Data when in transit to and from the Service and taking any appropriate steps to securely encrypt or backup any Customer Data uploaded to the Service.

 6.3 Audits.
 Upon Customer’s request, and subject to the confidentiality obligations set forth in the Agreement, Airship shall make available to Customer information regarding the Airship’s compliance with the obligations set forth in this Addendum in the form of the third-party certifications and audits described in the Security Measures.
 Customer may contact Airship in accordance with the “Notices” Section of the Agreement to schedule an on-site audit at Airship’s designated facility of the procedures relevant to the protection of Personal Data.
 Customer shall reimburse Airship for any time expended for any such on-site audit at the Airship’s then-current professional services rates, which shall be made available to Customer upon request.
 Before the commencement of any such on-site audit, Customer and Airship shall mutually agree upon the scope, timing, and duration of the audit.
 Customer shall promptly notify Airship with information regarding any non-compliance discovered during the course of an audit.
 For clarity, the audits referenced hereunder do not include any audits of Airship’s Sub-processors.

 7. DATA BREACH MANAGEMENT AND NOTIFICATION